Conditions Depression

 At a glance

-- Deep sadness, listlessness, and a feeling of emptiness are common.
+• Despondency, lethargy, and loss of interest are frequent indicators.
 But many other symptoms can occur.

-- Symptoms of depression last for at least 2 weeks and can remain for many months.
+• Symptoms of depression last for at least 2 weeks and can remain for many months.
+They may be recurring or chronic in nature.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.